Estimated Reading Time: 7 minutes

 Add More Insoluble Fiber

 Excessive estrogen is excreted through urine and bowel movements.
-If you have digestion issues or delays, estrogen may be reabsorbed into your body.
+If you have constipation or other digestion issues, this is an area that needs to be addressed in order to balance estrogen levels.
 Therefore, it is best to add more insoluble fiber to your diet.
 You can add whole grains like wheat bran and brown rice.
 Additionally, thoroughly wash fruits before eating, and don't peel the skin.
 For healthy munching, you may add nuts or seeds to your diet.

 Also Read: Why Postmenopausal Women Need Vitamin E Tocotrienols